ssami/genre-detector/README.md

 ## Inference (Code WIP)

 Building a simple inference pipeline isn't necessarily challenging, but hosting the prediction service securely can be.
 Now you're looking at things like re-deployment with updated models and/or updated code, exposing APIs securely, logging, and figuring out model performance in production.

-Things I'd like to do:
-1. A simple Python service first, e.g. FastAPI
-2. Cortex
-3. Clipper
+Built with Cortex, to get a feel for an inference engine.
+Not convinced any project needs an engine off the bat...

+## Feedback (Code WIP)

+Building a feedback service to store feedback objects into a SQL DB so that they can be added to the training data set.
+Can be started from this parent directory by doing:
+` uvicorn feedback.feedback:app`